News & Media

 Illustration of AI medical Monitoring

-10 January, 2024 How AI and ML Are Scaling Data Collection to Transform Medical Monitoring
+Wednesday, January 10, 2024 How AI and ML Are Scaling Data Collection to Transform Medical Monitoring

 Artificial intelligence (AI) and machine learning (ML) can be found in nearly every industry, driving what some consider a new age of innovation – particularly in healthcare, where it is estimated the role of AI will grow at a 50% rate annually by 2025.